ahaly92/MVVM-LiveDataBinding/README.md

-# LiveData Playground
+# LiveDataBinding Playground

 Architecture: MVVM
 Language: Kotlin
-Architectural Components: LiveData, Data Binding
+Android Architecture Components: LiveData, Data Binding

-A very barebone example of using MVVM with a couple of android architectural components
+A very bare bone example of using MVVM with a couple of android architectural components